xi-project/zf-boilerplate/README.md

 The Presenter should, obviously, not order the Service to manipulate the domain in any way, but just query it.
 Code-level mechanisms to enforce the point of the [command-query segregation principle](http://martinfowler.com/bliki/CommandQuerySeparation.html) do not come built-in, but it's possible to facilitate in client code eg. by extracting read-only interfaces from the actual services and referring only to those in the view layer.

+## Service locators: the necessary infrastructure

+But wait, there's more.
+As said, the Service layer is a way to separate a dependency injectable structure from the Controller layer that isn't as well structured.
+To get at Services that have their necessary dependencies provided, a dependency management mechanism is required.

+**Service locators represent cohesive bundles of explicit resources** - there can be different kinds for different purposes.
+They're backed by [Pimple, a very simple dependency injection container](http://pimple.sensiolabs.org/) that takes care of the wiring part for populating potentially complex object graphs.
+Service locators take care of the *explicitness* part, providing a fully type hinted way to access resources within the container.

+Feel free to subclass the existing concrete service locators or create new ones to match your needs.
+When you do, please remember to try and partition the amount of resources provided by a single locator.
+You don't want god classes creeping up in your code.

 ## Outcomes

 Great.
 We've factored slices of the view and model from the controller and to their respective layers.
 As a result, our code should be **more cohesive, less coupled and more easily testable**.
 Have a go at it!